prometheus/proposals/proposals/2025-02-24_secret_providers.md

 ### Pitfalls of the current solution

 Storing secrets in the filesystem poses risks, especially in environments like Kubernetes, where any pod on a node can access files mounted on that node.
 This could expose secrets to attackers.
-Additionally, configuring secrets through the filesystem often requires extra setup steps in some enviroments, which can be cumbersome for users.
+Additionally, configuring secrets through the filesystem often requires extra setup steps in some environments, which can be cumbersome for users.

 Storing secrets inline can also pose risks, as the configuration file may still be accessible through the filesystem.
 Additionally it can lead to configuration files becoming cluttered and difficult to manage.